KOTOR-Community-Portal/mod-builds/content/k1/full_with_metadata.md

 **Name:** [Bendak Bounty Non-Darkside Option](https://drive.google.com/file/d/1NuewBFq390wkZuBkbJzN-mN4sIRlvXGd/view)

-**Author:** Thrak Farelle
+**Author:** Thrak Farelle, edited by A Future Pilot

-**Description:** At one point, the player is presented with the chance to kill a wanted criminal via an illegal death match.
-In-game this always gives Dark Side points, but the player is able to complete a similar contract just as violently and receive no DS points.
-This mod allows the player to decide whether they're fighting the criminal for sport or for justice.
+**Description:** Since Selven can be killed as a government contract with no DS points gained, why can't Bendak?
+This mod allows the player to decide whether they're agreeing to the death match just because they want blood (DS) or because they simply want to ensure Bendak doesn't kill anyone else (LS).

 **Category & Tier:** Immersion / 3 - Suggested